Skip to main content

 Our Meeting Places

-At first the Society met at the Kidderminster Museum in Market Street and in 1970 moved to Caldwall Tower.
+At first, the Society met at the Kidderminster Museum in Market Street and in 1970 moved to Caldwall Tower.
 When this historic and particularly apt building was no longer available, meetings were transferred to the library of the old King Charles 1st Grammar School.
-When that became the local registry office, we met at St George’s Church Annex in Radford Avenue.
+When that became the local registry office, we met at St George’s Church Annexe in Radford Avenue.
 We moved from there to the Museum of Carpet in 2022.

-The story of Kidderminster born Walter William Law, and his involvement in the founding of the village of Briarcliff Manor some 40 miles north of New York on the river Hudson can be found under Local History on this website.
-For some time we have been in correspondence with the Briarcliff Manor-Scarborough Historical Society much to our mutual benefit in establishing the historical details of this interesting and successful man who numbered among his friends the famous philanthropist Andrew Carnegie.
+The story of Kidderminster-born Walter William Law, and his involvement in the founding of the village of Briarcliff Manor, some 40 miles north of New York on the river Hudson, can be found under Local History on this website.
+For some time, we have been in correspondence with the Briarcliff Manor-Scarborough Historical Society, much to our mutual benefit in establishing the historical details of this interesting and successful man who numbered among his friends the famous philanthropist Andrew Carnegie.

 We felt privileged that a member from Briarcliff was able to make a ‘flying’ visit to Kidderminster in September and that we were able to provide a brief guided tour of places that Walter would have known as a young man including the Town Hall Music Room, St Mary’s Church, and Baxter Church where the minister kindly showed us around.